dida-do/GeoGrapher/rs_tools/overview_and_definitions.md

 Folder structure/overview of contents (outdated)

     (public API:)
-    * ImgPolygonAssociator - class to organize/handle datasets
+    * Connector - class to organize/handle datasets
     * convert_assoc_dataset_tif2numpy - create a new dataset/associator from an old one by converting GeoTiffs to numpy .npy files.
     * raster_imgs_from_tif_dir - create an raster_imgs from a folder of images.
 Useful if the associator data has been lost for some reason.
     * empty_assoc_same_format_as - creates an empty associator of the same format (i.e. index and column names and types of the associator's raster_imgs and polygons_df GeoDataFrames)